 In many studies, linear NML methods (such as PCA and classical MDS) have been preferred, and are widely used throughout the literature because of computational simplicity and clear interpretation.
-However, these methods have not been sufficient when the geometry of the neural representation is highly non-linear, which might for instance be induced by high behavioural task complexity \citep{jazayeri2021interpreting} (see Figure \ref{fig:prefrontal}).
-As shown in \citep{rubin2019revealing}, low signal-to-noise ratio (SNR) can also affect the quality of linear NML embeddings.
-They compared PCA and LEM as candidate linear and nonlinear algorithms and revealed that nonlinear NML algorithms require fewer neurons and lower firing rates for accurate estimation of the internal structure as compared to their linear counterparts.
-To address these challenges, novel linear algorithms have been developed, such as dPCA \citep{kobak2016dpca}, cvPCA \citep{stringer2019high}, TCA \citep{williams2018unsupervised}, GPFA \citep{yu2009gaussian}, and mTDR \citep{Aoi2018mTDR}.
-These methods enable greater discrimination between specific clusters of neural activity, but they do rely heavily on neural responses acquired during multiple trials of time-locked behaviour.
+However, these methods have not been sufficient when the geometry of the neural representation is highly non-linear, which might for instance be induced by high behavioral task complexity \citep{jazayeri2021interpreting} (see Figure \ref{fig:prefrontal}).
+As shown in \citep{rubin2019revealing}, low SNR can also affect the quality of some linear NML embeddings.
+They compared PCA and LEM algorithms and revealed that LEM required fewer neurons and lower firing rates for accurate estimation of the internal structure.
+To address the challenges of noisy data, many solutions have been suggested, including the development of novel linear algorithms, such as dPCA \citep{kobak2016dpca}, cvPCA \citep{stringer2019high}, and mTDR \citep{Aoi2018mTDR}.
+These methods enable greater discrimination between specific clusters of neural activity, but they do rely heavily on neural responses acquired during multiple trials of time-locked behavior.
 However, these may not always be available, and whilst it is possible to tweak certain algorithmic parameters or fit them to manipulated forms of the data (e.g. through time-warping), the end result is an increase in computational complexity and possibly harder to interpret results.